syncfusion-content/wpf-docs/wpf/Maps/Map-Providers.md

 ### Enable an OSM

-You can enable this feature by setting the layerType property value as "OSM".
+You can enable this feature by setting the [`LayerType`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.ImageryLayer~LayerType.html) property value as "OSM".

 {% highlight xaml %}